GazzolaLab/PyElastica/README.md

 ## Tutorials
 [![Binder][badge-binder-tutorial]][link-binder]

-We have created several Jupyter notebooks and Python scripts to help get users started with using PyElastica.
+We have created several Jupyter notebooks and Python scripts to help users get started with PyElastica.
 The Jupyter notebooks are available on Binder, allowing you to try out some of the tutorials without having to install PyElastica.

 We have also included an example script for visualizing PyElastica simulations using POVray.
 This script is located in the examples folder ([`examples/visualization`](examples/visualization)).